Sustainability

 Career Support

-In order to ensure that as many personnel as possible are able to actively participate in and contribute to the functioning of NGK, we provide employees with career development support in the form of a variety of effective HR initiatives, such as promoting the active participation of women and extending the mandatory retirement age.
+In order to ensure that as many personnel as possible are able to actively participate in and contribute to the functioning of NGK, we provide employees with career development support in the form of a variety of effective HR initiatives based on our policy of "supporting the autonomous endeavors and career development of each individual employee as we strive to be a better company."
 This support is focused on cultivating personnel capable of thinking outside the limits of predetermined career models to chart their own career path.

-Career design training programs for women, employees in their 50s, and others serve as opportunities for employees to think about who they want to be and how they can challenge themselves in their work to grow to become that person.
+Initiatives such as career design training programs targeting employees in their 40s and 50s, and seminars held at when employees are promoted serve as opportunities for employees to deepen their understanding of their own values and characteristics, and with an awareness of their role, think about who they want to be and how they can challenge themselves in their work to grow to become that person.

 To this end, we are continuing to focus on ensuring that every employee is able to work to their full potential within the context of the many and varied environments that comprise the NGK Group.